Veneers are one of a number of different cosmetic dentistry options available to improve the look of your teeth.

 They are a great way to quickly correct simpler cosmetic dental problems, but few dentists would advise them as a long term option.

-- Durable – Made from resin that are hard wearing and should last a fair amount of time.
+- Durable -- Made from resin that is hard wearing and should last a fair amount of time.

 Somewhat of a crossover between porcelain and composite veneers, instant veneers are pre-made rather than completely custom to you.

 The dentist has a range of styles and shades available that can be combined to get the best look based on your teeth.

 It is much cheaper as the process can be completed relatively quickly in just one visit.